QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 An important consideration in numerical linear algebra, and iterative methods in general, is the `condition number <https://en.wikipedia.org/wiki/Condition_number#Matrices>`_.

-An ill-conditioned matrix is one where the basis of eigenvectors are close to, but not exactly, collinear.
-While this poses no problem on pen and paper, or with infinite precision numerical methods, it is an important in practice for two reasons
+An ill-conditioned matrix is one where the basis eigenvectors are close to, but not exactly, collinear.
+While this poses no problem on pen and paper, or with infinite-precision numerical methods, it is important in practice, for two reasons:

 1. Ill-conditioned matrices introduce numerical errors roughly in proportion to the base-10 log of the condition number.
-2. The convergence speed of many iterative methods is based on the spectral properties of the matrices (e.g. the basis formed by the eigenvectors), and hence ill-conditioned systems can converge slowly.
+2. The convergence speed of many iterative methods is based on the spectral properties of the matrices (e.g., the basis formed by the eigenvectors), and hence ill-conditioned systems can converge slowly.

 The solutions to these problems are to

-- be careful with operations which introduce error based on the condition number (e.g. matrix inversions when the condition number is high)
+- be careful with operations which introduce error based on the condition number (e.g., matrix inversions when the condition number is high)
-- choose, where possible, alternative representations which have less collinearity (e.g. an orthogonal polynomial basis rather than a monomial one)
+- choose, where possible, alternative representations which have less collinearity (e.g., an orthogonal polynomial basis rather than a monomial one)
 - use a preconditioner for iterative methods, which changes the spectral properties to increase convergence speed

 Condition Number
 ----------------

-First, lets define and explore condition number :math:`\kappa`
+First, let's define and explore the condition number :math:`\kappa`

 .. math::

     \kappa(A) \equiv \|A\| \|A^{-1}\|

 where you can use the Cauchy–Schwarz inequality to show that :math:`\kappa(A) \geq 1`.
-While the condition number can be calculated with any norm, but we will focus on the 2-norm.
+While the condition number can be calculated with any norm, we will focus on the 2-norm.

-First, a warning on calculations: calculating the condition number for a matrix can be an expensive operation (as would calculating a determinant) and should be thought of as roughly equivalent to doing an eigendecomposition.
+First, a warning on calculations: Calculating the condition number for a matrix can be an expensive operation (as would calculating a determinant) and should be thought of as roughly equivalent to doing an eigendecomposition.
 So use it for detective work judiciously.

-Lets look at the condition number of a few matrices using the ``cond`` function (which allows a choice of the norm, but we stick with the default 2-norm).
+Let's look at the condition number of a few matrices using the ``cond`` function (which allows a choice of the norm, but we'll stick with the default 2-norm).

 .. code-block:: julia

     A = I(2)
     cond(A)

-Here we see an example of the best-conditioned matrix, the identity matrix with its completely orthonormal basis, is 1.
+Here we see an example of the best-conditioned matrix, the identity matrix with its completely orthonormal basis, which has a condition number of 1.

 On the other hand, notice that